 A leave of absence agreement defines the terms and conditions of leave.
 Any time an employee takes a leave of absence, a written agreement defining the terms of the leave and the expectations of both parties protects the rights of both.

 Consequences of Not Having a Leave of Absence Agreement

-Without a Leave of Absence Agreement, employees have no guarantee that their job or a similar position will be available for them when they are ready to return.
+Without a leave of absence agreement, employees have no guarantee that their job or a similar position will be available for them when they’re ready to return.
 Employers face uncertainty about when or whether an employee will return.

 For example, miscommunication may result in the loss of benefits if the employee fails to pay an employer their agreed-upon share.
 Alternatively, an employee may not understand a doctor’s note is required to return to work, resulting in unexpected delays.